Athletics at the 2004 Summer Olympics – Men's 1500 metres: Competition format

 The competition was again three rounds (used previously in 1952 and since 1964).
 The "fastest loser" system introduced in 1964 was used for both the first round and semifinals.
 The 12-man semifinals and finals introduced in 1984 and used since 1992 were retained.

 As in 2000, there were three heats in the first round, each with 13 or 14 runners (before withdrawals).
 There was a slight move towards "fastest losers" advancing, with only the top five runners in each heat, along with the next nine fastest overall, advancing to the semifinals.
 The 24 semifinalists were divided into two semifinals, each with 12 runners.
 The top five men in each semifinal, plus the next two fastest overall, advanced to the 12-man final.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World record, Olympic record, and world leading time were as follows.

 No new world or Olympic records were set during the competition.
 The following national records were established during the competition: